Singularity-Coder/Instant-Kotlin/README.md

 * Repetition is ugly and error-prone.
 So use Scope Functions like "with", "let", etc.
 * Use builder functions to construct your Data Structures.
 Instead of declaring a map and then assigning values, use the mapOf() builder function.
 * Use inline functions for getting cheap lambda abstractions.
+* Can we replace interfaces with higher order functions?

 ## Package definition and imports
 ```Kotlin